 - Remove from the oven and allow to cool.
 Once cooled, cut them into 1 1/2 x-inch bars.

 - Melt the chocolate in a microwave and carefully pour over the granola bars.

 Tips to Cook with Cannabis

 With the stigma of cannabis erased, more people are using in preparing their culinary dishes.
-The possibilities are endless, substitute THC oil or cannabutter for cooking in your baked products, favorite meals, smoothies, and more goodies.
+The possibilities are endless, substitute THC oil, raw cannabis flower containing THCA, or cannabutter for cooking in your baked products, favorite meals, smoothies, and more goodies.

 Consider the effects you want to achieve

 With all the ingredients and equipment ready, your delectable cannabis meal will be prepared in a jiffy.
 There are myriad ways to control the effects you wish while enjoying the dish you cooked.

 If you want a high CBD content, choose from a sedating Indica or a zippy Sativa.
 Use cannabis strains with low THC levels.
 The amount of cannabis depends on your recipe or whether you want leftovers.
 Usually an ounce will do, be sure to dry the flower out before you use it.